Last Updated on January 7, 2024 by Ingrid & Alex

 Other things worth knowing when you travel by train in Italy

-For regional trains you will have to validate your ticket before you get on the train, otherwise, you will get “la multa” – you will be fined.
+For regional trains you will have to validate your train tickets before getting on the train, otherwise, you will get “la multa” – you will be fined.

 Make sure you get on the correct train, there might be several types of trains going in the same direction.
 You will have the number of the train written on your ticket and by the train’s door.